 - serving as lead litigation counsel to one of Georgia's largest hospital systems opposing efforts to subject the system to asymmetric and anticompetitive disclosure regulation

-- leading the lobbying team that stopped state takeover of Hartsfield-Jackson Atlanta International Airport in 2018, 2019 and 2020
+- leading the lobbying team that stopped state takeover of Hartsfield-Jackson Atlanta International Airport in 2018 and 2019

 - leading the legal team negotiating with the State of Georgia on behalf of a Class 1 railroad for the lease of a major state-owned rail line